SimulatedGREG/electron-vue/README.md

 **This project is still in development.
 Check the TODO's below for future plans.**

 ## Overview
 The aim of this project is to remove the need to setup electron apps using vue.
-Since vue can take advantage of module loaders like webpack, getting everything to work can be a little tricky.
+Since vue can take advantage of module loaders like webpack, getting everything to play nicely can be a little tricky.

 This boilerplate comes pre-packaged with vue-router, vue-resource, and vuex.